Cyclist Michele Scarponi, Giro d’Italia 2011 Winner, Dies In Collision With A Van While Training

 — Rui Costa (@RuiCostaCyclist) April 22, 2017

-Former teammate Vincenzo Nibali wrote: “I don’t know, I can’t cope!
+Former teammate Vincenzo Nibali wrote, “I don’t know, I can’t cope!
 I don’t have words my friend…”

 Italy team coach Davide Cassani shared on Twitter that the accident is shocking.